Jason Esteves: Tenure

-Esteves serves on multiple Georgia State Senate Committees including the Children and Families Committee, the Agriculture and Consumer Affairs Committee, the Finance Committee, the State and Local Governmental Affairs Committee, and the Ethics Committee.
+Esteves served on multiple Georgia State Senate Committees including the Children and Families Committee, the Agriculture and Consumer Affairs Committee, the Finance Committee, the State and Local Governmental Affairs Committee, and the Ethics Committee.

-In 2024, the Georgia Senate Democratic Caucus elected Esteves to serve as the Vice Chair of Finance for their caucus.
+In 2024, the Georgia Senate Democratic Caucus elected Esteves to serve as the vice chair of finance for their caucus.

 He resigned on September 10, 2025, in order to focus on his gubernatorial campaign.

 Education

-Esteves supported additional investments in public education and authored legislation to establish health savings accounts for Georgia government employees, including public teachers.
+Esteves supported increased funding for public schools and authored legislation to establish health savings accounts for Georgia government employees.

 In a 2021 op-ed, Esteves supported a transition to zero-emission electric school busses.
-In 2024, he introduced a bill to update and modernize Georgia's quality-based education formula to include more funding for low-income districts.
 Esteves has also advocated for supporting and strengthening special education programs.
-He is also a critic of Georgia's school voucher program, saying that it does not live up to its promises, and suggested the resources would be better allocated to public schools.
-In 2025, Esteves spoke at a rally supporting the restoration of federal funding for the sciences.
+He is a critic of Georgia's school voucher program.

 Abortion

 Esteves supports legal access to abortion.
 In 2023, he sponsored legislation to repeal Georgia House Bill 481, the so-called "heartbeat" bill passed in 2019.
 This bill outlaws most abortions after the detection of a fetal heartbeat.